1992–93 Utah Jazz season: Regular season

+NBA playoffs

-In the Western Conference First Round of the 1993 NBA playoffs, the Jazz faced off against the Seattle SuperSonics.
-After losing Game 1 on the road at the Seattle Center Coliseum, 99–85, the Jazz won the next two games to take a 2–1 series lead.
-However, the SuperSonics won the next two games, as the Jazz lost the series in five games.
+In the Western Conference First Round of the 1993 NBA playoffs, and for the second consecutive year, the Jazz faced off against the 3rd–seeded Seattle SuperSonics, who were led by All-Star forward Shawn Kemp, Ricky Pierce and Gary Payton.
+After losing Game 1 to the SuperSonics on the road, 99–85 at the Seattle Center Coliseum, the Jazz won the next two games to take a 2–1 series lead, which included a Game 3 win over the SuperSonics at the Delta Center, 90–80.
+However, the Jazz lost the next two games, including a Game 5 loss to the SuperSonics at the Seattle Center Coliseum, 100–92, thus losing in a hard-fought five-game series.

-The Jazz finished third in the NBA in home-game attendance, with an attendance of 815,892 at the Delta Center during the regular season.
+Aftermath

 Following the season, Krystkowiak signed as a free agent with the Orlando Magic, and Brown was traded to the Minnesota Timberwolves.

 Draft picks

 The Jazz did not have any draft picks in 1992.